0x6368/LIFred/README.md

 * Type `lifred` to show all actions
 	* If you want to use any action that needs a color as parameter, just enter the color separated by a space
 * Press enter to execute the action
-* You will receive a notification to check if the action was executed successfully.
+* You will receive a notification to check if the action was performed successfully.
 * Select `Refresh Bulbs` if you added a bulb or the any of your bulbs is not in the list.

 #### Color options